 Internship officer: This can include name, position or optionally their qualification.

 A brief introduction: Today is the fifth day of my internship.
 So far, I’ve been enjoying the work assigned to me and is helping me grow towards my goal.

 You can add more using your creativity.
-Tip: make sure your internship diary sound positive; for, you shouldn’t sound sulky and disinterested about your internship experience.
-For example, you had a bad day at internship because your senior shouted at you for your work.
+Tip: make sure your internship diary sounds positive; for, you shouldn’t sound sulky and disinterested in your internship experience.
+For example, you had a bad day at your internship because your senior shouted at you for your work.
 You can reframe it and write like, “I guess I need to improve my work because my senior trusts me and has high expectations which I should live up to.”
-This also helps you psychologically to be more positive and grasp only the good things to mind which helps in maintaining a peaceful mind.
+This also helps you psychologically to be more positive and grasp only the good things in mind which helps in maintaining a peaceful mind.

-For quick reading, write down in bullets.
+For quick reading, write it down in bullets.
 This will also ensure a neat presentation.

-So, you can write like the following whenever there is pending works.
+So, you can write the following whenever there are pending works.